AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51735-order-item-status-incorrectly-set.md

 <u>Actual results</u>:

-The order shows that Qty 1 is ordered, but not backordered.
+The order shows that Qty 1 is ordered, not backordered.

+>[!MORELIKETHIS]
 >
+>Order item status is incorrectly set to *[!UICONTROL Backordered]*

 ## Apply the patch